-If faults cannot be corrected, the device should be removed from operation and protected against possible commissioning.
+If faults cannot be corrected, the device should be removed from operation and protected against possible use.

-For UL applications, use is only permitted in class 2 circuits in accordance with the NEC (National Electric Code).
+For UL applications, use is permitted exclusively in Class 2 circuits according to NEC (National Electric Code).

 The fieldbus gateways are designed in accordance with safety class III for supply by PELV (protective extra-low voltage with reliable disconnection).